 How Ida B. Wells Battled Adversity Right From The Start

-As is the case today, Ida B. Wells came of age in a world where changes in laws did not signal immediate changes in how they were enforced, let alone people’s thoughts and behaviors.
+As is the case today, Ida B. Wells came of age in a world where changes to the law did not signal immediate changes in how they were enforced, let alone people’s thoughts and behaviors.

-Even though she was born on July 16, 1862, just six months before the Emancipation Proclamation freed all of America’s slaves at the federal level, Wells herself was born into slavery.
+Born Ida Bell Wells on July 16, 1862, six months before the Emancipation Proclamation freed all of America’s slaves at the federal level, she was born into slavery.
 She and her family lived in Holly Springs, Mississippi, where they remained subjected to the prejudice that no piece of legislation could fully quell.

 In spite of, or perhaps because of, where they were from, Wells’ parents became very active in advocating for equality, particularly in education.
 Her father was a founding member of Shaw University (now Rust College), which Wells went on to attend.

 As a young woman, Wells approached her education with enthusiasm, but at age 16 tragedy struck and Wells had to abandon her studies when both her parents and a younger brother died of yellow fever.
 As the eldest of eight children, Wells took on the care of her remaining siblings.